H5JKey/GravitySimulator/README.md

 # GravitySimulator

-Its a simple program based on Newton's law of gravity.
+Its a simple gravity simulation program based on Newton's law of gravity.